Wilayat (Guardianship)

 What You Will Discover

-• Contrast between divine authority and human-imposed systems of control.
+• The book provides a sharp contrast between legitimate, God-centric leadership and oppressive, human-imposed systems of control.